cascadiajs/cascadiajs/app/markdown/2026/attend.md

 Thanks to our wonderful sponsor Mastra, we are offering FREE, professional, on-site child care for kids 10 and under.
 Spots are limited. <a href="/2025/childcare">Learn more and sign up.</a>
 -->

-<h2 id="connect">Connect</h2>
+<h2 id="connect">Cascadia Connect</h2>

-CascadiaJS Connect offers opt-in ways to meet fellow attendees.
+Cascadia Connect offers opt-in ways to meet fellow attendees.
 No pressure, no awkwardness—just friendly ways to vibe, learn, and maybe not eat lunch alone.

 <div class="cta secondary"><a href="/2026/connect">Cascadia Connect</a></div>